seanlowe/obsidian-timelines/README.md

 ## Tagging a note for a Timeline

+There are 2 ways to include a note in a timeline: **Frontmatter** or **HTML tags**.
+If HTML tags are included in the note, they will be used.
+Otherwise, the timeline will default to gathering data from the frontmatter.
+See [Timeline Entries](#timeline-entries) for more information on how to create events.
+This section is for overarching information on how a note is considered valid.

 For a note to be included in a timeline, the following must be valid:

 1. The `timeline` tag must be included in that note.
 You can put the tags in your front matter, or in a #tag somewhere in the note body.